kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

   client explicitly issues an `UPDATE` that modifies `.spec.containers`.

 - **Downgrade:** If disabled, the API server will reject any further structural changes to `.spec.containers`.
 Kubelet will continue to operate on the final pod spec.
+Note that in-place Kubelet upgrades & downgrades are not supported without a node drain.

 #### Allocation Checkpoint